grucloud/grucloud/docusaurus/docs/azure/resources/DocumentDB/CassandraCluster.md

         hoursBetweenBackups: {
           type: 'integer',
           format: 'int32',
-          description: 'Number of hours to wait between taking a backup of the cluster.'
+          description: 'Number of hours to wait between taking a backup of the cluster.
+To disable backups, set this property to 0.'
         },
         deallocated: {
           type: 'boolean',